 Mark Bain works with the building itself as a resonant structure, allowing the architecture to respond to the vibrations.
 Khrystyna uses her voice through a throat microphone alongside audified seismic recordings.

 The performance is structured as a gradual movement from the surface toward deeper layers, shifting from audible sound toward bodily vibration.
-It focuses on the physical traces of war and the ongoing movement of the ground, phenomena that are usually registered by instruments rather than human perception.
+It focuses on the physical traces of war and the ongoing movement of the ground — phenomena typically registered by instruments rather than felt by the human body.

 Article about Core performance from Zone of Alienation event at Kantine am Berghain – read